gatling/gatling/src/sphinx/general/operations.rst

 Save the file.
 Start a new session so that the limits take effect.
 You can now verify with ``ulimit -a`` that the limits are correctly set.

-For Debian & Ubuntu, you should enable PAM user limits.
+For Debian and Ubuntu, you should enable PAM user limits.
 To do so, add ``session required pam_limits.so`` in:

 * ``/etc/pam.d/common-session``
 * ``/etc/pam.d/common-session-noninteractive`` if the file exists
 * ``/etc/pam.d/sshd`` if you access the machine via SSH

 Also, if accessing the machine via SSH, be sure to have ``UseLogin yes`` in ``/etc/ssh/sshd_config``

 For more tuning, you may want to do the following: